Making Lacto Fermented Bok Choy

 Fermented Bok Choy Health Benefits

 Why is bok choy such a healthy vegetable?
-It’s a part of one of the BEST groups of vegetables, a group known for incredible health benefits, the Brassica vegetables.
+It’s part of one of the best groups of vegetables, the Brassica vegetables, which are known for incredible health benefits.

-Brassica vegetables are loaded with health-promoting phytochemicals, such as vitamins, fiber, minerals, glucosinolates, and phenolic compounds.
+Brassica vegetables contain health-promoting phytochemicals like vitamins, fiber, minerals, glucosinolates, and phenolic compounds.

 The beneficial effects of Brassica vegetables on health improvement can be attributed to the complex mixture of antioxidant phytochemicals in these veggies.
 Many of the polyphenols found in this bok choy help to reduce inflammation and the symptoms of inflammatory conditions.

-Let’s dive deeper into those phenolic compounds found in all types of cabbages.
+Let’s dive deeper into those phenolic compounds found in all cabbages.
 Depending on the structure, polyphenols can be classified into simple phenols, phenolic acids, hydroxycinnamic acid derivatives, and flavonoids.

-Phenolic compounds are known to be protective against cancer and heart diseases because of their potent antioxidative properties.
+Phenolic compounds are known to be protective against cancer and heart disease because of their potent antioxidative properties.
 These polyphenols become more bioavailable and potent through the microbial action of fermentation.
-During fermentation we allow desirable microbes to transform plant fiber and generate even more bioactive peptides and polyphenols.
+Desirable microbes transform plant fiber during fermentation and generate even more bioactive peptides and polyphenols.

 Bok Choy Fermented for One Month

 The probiotic bacteria in fermented bok choy are very similar to the probiotic bacteria found in fermented green cabbage (sauerkraut).
-At the completion of fermentation, fermented bok choy is loaded with beneficial, gut-health-promoting Lactobacillus bacteria.
+After fermentation, fermented bok choy is loaded with beneficial, gut-health-promoting Lactobacillus species.

 Here’s what happens when you ferment bok choy:

-24 – 48 hours: All contents in the jar should be submerged beneath the brine.
-At this time there are still Gram negative bacteria and opportunistic pathogens present.
-These microorganisms utilize oxygen, and they will use up all the oxygen in the liquid.
+- 24 – 48 hours: Ensure all contents in the jar are fully submerged beneath the brine.
+Some Gram-negative bacteria and opportunistic pathogens may still be present during this period (but do not worry!
+They will be eliminated).
+These microorganisms require oxygen, which will gradually be used up in the liquid.

-10-14 days: The bubbles in the brine will decrease, as the ferment leaves stage two and enters stage three.
-The ferment will become cloudy, the color will change, and a pleasant sour smell will develop.
-Lactobacillus species begin to thrive in this time period.
+- 10-14 days: The bubbles in the brine will begin to lessen as the ferment moves into stage three.
+The mixture will turn cloudy, change color, and develop a delightful sour aroma, characteristic of thriving Lactobacillus species during this period.

 Supplies to Make Fermented Bok Choy at Home